8 Smart Ways to Improve Your Credit Score

-Lenders use a wide variety of credit score models, such as the FICO or VantageScore models, and there are different versions of each of these.
-There are also three different credit bureaus (TransUnion, Experian, and Equifax), and your score can vary slightly depending on which bureau is reporting your score.
-Confusing, right?
+Lenders use a wide variety of credit score models, such as the FICO or VantageScore models, and there are different versions of each.
+In addition to that, there are three different credit bureaus –TransUnion, Experian, and Equifax – that may report your score slightly differently.

+Confused?
 Don’t worry!
-The major factors used to calculate your credit score are similar across the various models.
-Knowing which factors impact your score the most, can help you determine which steps you can take to improve your score.
+The major factors used to calculate your credit score are similar across all models.
+These factors include:

 1. Make on-time payments